-- How many people are on each trip?
+- How many people are on each program?

-- When and where do I need to show up for my trip?
+- When and where do I need to show up for my program?

 - How do you recommend I get to and from Morgantown?
 Is there somewhere to stay if I arrive early?